apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Definition-Statements/Create/CREATE-FUNCTION.md

 ### Description

-This statement create a UDF custom function.
-Users who use UDF functions must have the `SELECT` permission of the corresponding database
+This statement creates a custom function.
+Executing this command requires the user to have `ADMIN` privileges.

+If `function_name` contains the database name, then the custom function will be created in the corresponding database, otherwise the function will be created in the database where the current session is located.
+The name and parameters of the new function cannot be the same as the existing functions in the current namespace, otherwise the creation will fail.
+But only with the same name and different parameters can be created successfully.
 grammar:

 ```sql